AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 $h_2\geq z_2$.
 DeepPoly keeps one of these lower lines and the upper chord rather than sending all three Triangle constraints to a global linear program.

+### Why the constraints do not multiply

+Suppose DeepPoly has summarized a hidden value $h$ with two affine expressions:

+$$
+L_h(x)\leq h\leq U_h(x).
+$$

+Let the expression being lower-bounded contain the term $c h$.
+The sign of $c$ determines the one bound we need:

+$$
+c h\geq
+\begin{cases}
+cL_h(x), & c\geq0,\\
+cU_h(x), & c<0.
+\end{cases}
+$$

+For a positive coefficient, the smallest value uses the lower expression.
+For a negative coefficient, multiplication reverses the inequality, so the smallest value uses the upper expression.
+DeepPoly makes this single sign-directed substitution instead of pairing every lower constraint with every upper constraint.

+Crucially, each substitution produces one affine expression, not a family of pairwise constraints.
+DeepPoly keeps a fixed number of summaries per neuron: one lower expression, one upper expression, and one interval.
+It never constructs the $pq$ facets produced by explicit projection.
+This is how DeepPoly avoids the projection explosion.

-To bound a later neuron, DeepPoly substitutes the selected affine expressions backward until only input variables remain.
-This is **back-substitution**.
-For April's margin, the coefficient of $h_2$ is negative, so only its upper bound is
+DeepPoly repeats the sign-directed substitutions backward until only input variables remain.
+This procedure is **back-substitution**.
+For April's margin, the coefficient of $h_2$ is $-1$, so the rule selects its upper bound:
-needed:

 $$
 \begin{aligned}